lukmansetiadi/chat_with_hadist/README.md

 - **AI-Powered Responses**: Get intelligent and context-aware responses from the LLM based on your queries.
 - **User-Friendly Interface**: Enjoy a streamlined web interface for seamless interaction using Streamlit.
 - **Secure and Scalable**: Ensures data privacy and supports scalability for handling multiple users.
+- **Hadith Collection**: Query and retrieve information from a comprehensive collection of Hadiths.